paul-stahura/zest/README.md

 But move the real part away from 0.5—to 0.49, to 0.51, to anywhere else—and the spirals *don't make it back.* They wind around, they approach the origin, but they miss.
 They can't quite close the loop.

+**Here's the geometry that makes this visible:** Draw a line from the origin to the zeta value.
+Bisect it—cut it exactly in half.
+That bisector line passes through one specific point in the spiral.
+Now draw two "legs"—one from origin to the bisector point, one from the bisector point to zeta.
+At σ = 0.5, these legs are *exactly the same length*.
+The spiral is perfectly balanced.
+When the angle between the legs reaches zero (they align perfectly), you have a zero—both legs pointing the same direction, same length, meeting at the origin.

+Move σ away from 0.5?
+The leg lengths diverge.
+One longer, one shorter.
+And if they're different lengths, they can't both arrive at the same point.
+The symmetry breaks.
+Zeros become impossible.

 This isn't a proof.
 But it's something you can **see**.
 Play with it for five minutes, and you'll feel it in your bones: there's something special about σ = 0.5.
 The geometry knows it.
 The spirals know it.

 Maybe seeing it this way—really seeing it, not just reading about it—will spark an idea.
 Or maybe it'll just give you a visceral understanding of what the Riemann Hypothesis *means* geometrically.